brem02/Udacity_Project_1/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 $ terraform init -> to prepare your directory for terraform

 Modify:
 The file terraform/vars.tf contains all the variables used inside the terraform/main.tf.
-If you want to personnalize the code, it is likely, those values you want to modify first.
-The vars.tf file if necessary, this contains the variables for the resource group name, prefix for most resources, number of vm's to create, and location.
-If number of VM's and Location are not specified they will default to 3 instances and Canada East respectively.
+If you want to personalize the code, it is likely, those values you want to modify first.
+The vars.tf file contains the variables for the resource group name, prefix for most resources, number of vm's to create, and location.
+If number of VM's and location are not specified they will be set default to 3 instances and Canada East, respectively.
 You will need to change the packer_resource_group variable if you used a different resource group name for the packer image.
 Review the main.tf to confirm that it is creating the correct resources for your project.

 $ terraform plan -out solution.plan  --> to show the changes terraform will be making

-$ terraform apply "solution.plan"  --> Deploy with Terraform and apply those changes:
+$ terraform apply "solution.plan"  --> Deploy with Terraform and apply these changes:

 $ terraform destroy  --> If you no longer need the resources destroy the infrastructure with this command in order to remove all the ressources